iafisher/drill/README.md

 }
 ```

 The `candidates` field is for the incorrect answers to be displayed as options.
-It should **not** contain the correct answer, which goes in the `answer` field and must be a string.
+It should **not** contain the correct answer, which goes in the `answer` field.
+The `answer` field may be an array of variants in the correct answer, in which case a random variant will be selected each time the question is asked.

 ## Ungraded questions